-A home equity loan is a secured loan that allows a homeowner to borrow against the equity they’ve built up in their property through regular mortgage payments and growth in the value of their home.
+A home equity loan is a secured loan that allows a homeowner to borrow against the equity they’ve built up in their property.
+Equity is accrued through regular mortgage payments and growth in the value of their home.

 This guide will help you understand the pros and cons of taking out a home equity loan compared to other loan types and provide tips on finding the best home equity lender for you.